One of England’s best – tributes paid to ‘wonderful person’ Graham Thorpe

 “He was very talented and what bears that out are his figures against all comers.”

-Wasim Akram, Pakistan’s leading Test match wicket taker, said on X: “Deeply saddened by the shocking news of the passing of dear friend Graham Thorpe.
+Wasim Akram, Pakistan’s leading Test wicket-taker, said on X: “Deeply saddened by the shocking news of the passing of dear friend Graham Thorpe.

 “He was a gentleman to the core, a very genuinely honest, passionate guy and the best left-handed batter I bowled to.
 He will be sorely missed by all cricket fraternity and beyond.
 I wish strength and sincere prayers for his family.”